mrocklin/blog/_posts/work/2014-09-01-Blaze-HMDA.md

 Comparing against MongoDB
 =========================

-Because moving between computational backends is now easy we can quickly compare performance between backends.
+Because moving between computational backends is now easy, we can quickly compare performance between backends.
 SQLite and MongoDB are similarly available technologies, each being trivial to set up on a personal computer.
 However they're also fairly different technologies with varying communities.

 Which performs faster for our sample computation?